Constitution Day, September 17: A Refresher

 The Constitution was amended to address flaws, expand rights, adapt to social and political changes, and ensure that the U.S. government remains flexible and responsive to its people’s needs.

 Amendments to the U.S. Constitution pass through a formal process outlined in Article V of the Constitution.
-This process ensures that any changes to the foundational document have broad support across the nation.
+This process ensures that any changes to the foundational document receive broad support nationwide.
 There are two steps: proposal and ratification.
 Here’s how the process works:

 Step 1: Proposal of an Amendment